itsmng/wiki-backup/docs/accessibility.md

 * Use Keyboard shortcuts

 ### Change UI zoom

 Change the default zoom level by using this feature

 ### Change UI font

-You may want to change the font ITSM-NG, then select the font you want to use `Note : Open-Dyslexic is an open sourced font created to increase readability for readers with dyslexia.`
+You may want to change the font ITSM-NG, then select the font you want to use.

+`Note : Open-Dyslexic is an open sourced font created to increase readability for readers with dyslexia.`

 * Open Dyslexic Regular
 * Open Dyslexic Alta
 * Tiresias Infofont

 Go to the folloming link for more information https://opendyslexic.org/

 ### Use Keyboard shortcuts

 If they are enabled and configured, you can use them to change Tabs

 ## Supported browsers

 * FireFox
 * Brave
 * Chrome